Pathoschild/smapi-mod-dump/source/NPC Adventures/README.md

 - Next morning you can find a package with your items you saved in companion's backpack
 - Idle animations
 - Speech bubbles while companion fighting
-- [UPDATED] Different personal skills: warrior, fighter, doctor, forager and scared (next comming soon)
+- [UPDATED] Different personal skills: warrior, fighter, doctor, forager, scared and spiritual (next comming soon)
 - Doctor can heal you if your health is under 30% and can try to save your life before death
 - Warrior can use critical defense fists
 - Fighter can level up (syncing level with player) and can upgrade swords
-- [NEW] Forager can occasionally forage and give you foraged items.
+- Forager can occasionally forage and give you foraged items.
-- [NEW] Companion with scared skill can be scared when see a monster.
+- Companion with scared skill can be scared when see a monster.
 - Display personal skills in HUD (with mouseover tooltip)
 - Better critical defense fist fight animation and sound
 - Support for content packs and localizations.
 You can add custom NPC as companion (see [how to create content pack](https://github.com/purrplingcat/PurrplingMod/wiki/Content-packs) on wiki)